-Season 3 may not arrive until next year, but there is some exciting news regarding the literary future of the franchise.
+Season 3 won’t arrive until summer 2019, but there is some exciting news regarding the literary future of the franchise.
 In addition to a new season, Deadline has reported that the series is getting three new books, the first of which are slated to launch sometime this fall.

 Stranger Things: World Turned Upside Down: The Official Behind-The-Scenes Companion will be a behind-the-scenes look at the show.
 In addition, an unnamed gift book for children is also in the works.
-In spring of next year, fans will be able to get their hands on the series’ first novel, which will focus on Eleven’s mother and the mysterious MK Ultra project.
-Other projects, for adults and children, are expected to be announced next year.
+In the spring of 2019, fans will be able to get their hands on the series’ first novel, which will focus on Eleven’s mother and the mysterious MK Ultra project.
+Other projects, for adults and children, are expected to be announced.

 A Stranger Things Reunion

 While the current Stranger Things cast films season 3, Netflix is taking the time to honor a couple of old favorites whose characters came to tragic ends: Bob Newby and Mews the cat, two victims of season 2.
 The streamer released a cute video called A Stranger Things Reunion that shows us where Bob (Sean Astin) and Mews the cat are now.
 Apparently, they’ve been coping with some trauma but are ready to face their Demogorgons.